jan107/ib-asio-docs-/entregables_hito_1/01-Red_de_Ontologías_Hércules/ASIO_Izertis_RedDeOntologiasHercules.md

 # 1. Introduction

-The ASIO ontology design is loosely inspired in the principles of informational encapsulation and domain specificity

-Fodor's the modularity of mind ->

-**FIXME** The second can be described as a "vertical" view because it claims that our mental faculties are domain specific, genetically determined, associated with distinct neurological structures, and so on.

-[...]
+In this brief section we are going to explain the large-scale organization of the ASIO ontology, which is loosely inspired by Jerry Fodor's *The modularity of mind* (1983), and for that we need to distinguish between two fundamentally different types of information processing (relying upon information architecture and datasets).

+On the one hand, there are highly-specialized information-processing tasks, such as identifying and retrieving data from specific environments.
+Informational-based tasks in these specific environments should be carried out automatically and should involve only a limited type of information.
+That is why information retrieval tasks having to do with this first type of information are carried out by dedicated parts of the ontology that we call ***modules***.
+These modules are *domain-specific* –that is, they are responsible only for tasks falling in particular domains (geopolitical, scientific, administrative, staffing, etc.).

+On the other hand, there are central informational tasks that involve much more complex and wide-ranging inferences and to which an indefinite amount of background information is potentially relevant.
+The information processing involved in carrying out these tasks is *domain-general* (conversely to domain-specific) and it concerns our main *university domain*, because we understand *general* here as our general domain.

-Two properties of modularity in particular, *informational encapsulation* and *domain specificity*, make it possible to tie together questions of functional architecture with those of knowledge content.
-The ability to elaborate information independently from the background knowledge that these two properties allow us to give an atomistic and causal account of the notion of knowledge content.
-The main idea, in other words, is that the properties of the contents of mental states can depend, rather than exclusively on the internal relations of the system of which they are a part, also on their causal relations with the external world. **FIXME**
+On the basis of this distinction, we develop an architecture of the organization of the mind as involving both very specialized modules (***vertical modules***) and what we call domain-general, non-modular knowledge (***core ontology***), and two properties of modularity in particular, *informational encapsulation* and *domain specificity*, make it possible to tie together questions of functional architecture with those of knowledge content.

-In the second section we consider Fodor’s famous proposal for understanding the large-scale organization of the mind.
-We need to distinguish, he argues, between two fundamentally different types of cognition.
-On the one hand, there are highly specialized information-processing tasks, such as identifying the outlines of objects in the immediate environment, or working out where the gaps between words come in a stream of sound.
-These tasks are carried out automatically, and involve only a limited amount of information.
-In his influential book The Modularity of Mind (1983) Fodor argues that tasks of this first kind are carried out by dedicated cognitive systems that he called modules.
-These modules are domain-specific – that is, they are responsible only for tasks falling in particular domains.
-On the other hand, there are tasks, such as deciding where to have dinner or how to plant the front garden, that involve much more complex and wide-ranging inferences and to which an indefinite amount of background information is potentially relevant.
-The information processing involved in carrying out these tasks is domaingeneral (the opposite of domain-specific).
-On the basis of this analysis, Fodor develops a picture of the organization of the mind as involving both specialized modules and what he calls domain-general, non-modular cognition.
-In the final section I look at the relation between these two claims.